Guided gender-affirming surgery in Thailand

 Everything you need to know before your procedure

 Yes.
-Removing the ovaries eliminates your body's primary source of oestrogen and progesterone, but it does not produce testosterone at the levels needed for masculinisation.
-You will continue testosterone therapy as before.
-However, without endogenous oestrogen working against it, your testosterone may be more effective, and your endocrinologist may adjust the dose.
+Removing the ovaries eliminates oestrogen but does not produce adequate testosterone.
+You continue testosterone therapy.
+Without opposing oestrogen, your testosterone may work more effectively and your endocrinologist may adjust the dose.

 Yes.
-Hysterectomy is frequently performed in conjunction with vaginectomy, metoidioplasty, or as a preparatory stage before phalloplasty.
-Combining procedures can reduce the total number of surgeries and anaesthetics.
-What is safe and appropriate to combine is determined during your consultation.
+Hysterectomy is frequently combined with vaginectomy, metoidioplasty, or as a preparatory step for phalloplasty.
+Combining reduces total surgeries and anaesthetics.

 Medical disclaimer: Content on this site is provided for informational purposes and should not be treated as medical advice.
 Outcomes, timelines, and eligibility differ from person to person.
 Speak with an experienced gender-affirming surgeon before proceeding with any procedure.